About | Advertising | Archive | Contact | FAQ | Privacy Policy | Twitter

 Literacy and Power

-This is a guest post by Connell Biggs
+This is a guest post by Susan Biggs

 Power.
 I can’t stop thinking that it is all about power.
 This thought surfaced after reading the article, “Why Content Literacy is Difficult to Infuse into the Secondary School: Complexities of Curriculum, Pedagogy, and School Culture.”
 The article is a bit dated, 1995, and thank goodness I read it amongst a community of learners.
 It was a challenge to get through.
 It is less what the article says, and whether I agree with it or not, and more about the conversations that grew from the collaborative reading process.